 If approval is not obtained prior to moving with the child, and the other parent objects, you may be required to bring your child back into the state until an agreement is reached or the court renders a decision.
 It is important to realize that moving before approval is received could be in violation of an existing custody order, which could be held against you as the court renders its decision.

 Our attorneys are available to listen and guide you through the legal processes as efficiently as possible.
-Contact our Media lawyers online today or call 484-842-0276 for immediate, honest advice on how you should proceed.
+Contact us online today or call 484-842-0276 for immediate, honest advice on how you should proceed.